wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-study-cse-while-preparing-for-medical-school">How do I study CSE while preparing for medical school?</h2>
+<a id=72></a>
-<a id=72></a> Studies in computer science are an excellent fit for medical school preparation, for the following reasons:
+Studies in computer science are an excellent fit for medical school preparation because:
-* Many advances in medicine would not have been possible without the application of computer science concepts and practices.
-This trend is expected to continue.
-Doctors with computer science experience are uniquely positioned to understand the role computer science and computation plays in the treatment of their patients.
+* Many recent/current advances in medicine would not have been possible without the application of computer science.
+* Doctors with computer science experience are uniquely positioned to understand the role computer science and computation plays in the treatment of their patients.
 * Our students tell us that studies in computer science change the way they *think*.
 The application of logic in our discipline is helpful for general problem solving.
- * Weighing in at 14 required CSE courses, our discipline within SEAS allows plenty of room for the courses you take to prepare for the MCAT and medical school.
+* The B.S. in CSE is quite flexible and students can take courses that help prepare for medical school and the MCAT.
- * Of particular interest to our pre-med students is the *bioinformatics minor*, which combines studies in biology and computer science.
-That minor is described elsewhere in this FAQ.
+* Of particular interest to our pre-med students is the [*bioinformatics minor*](https://bulletin.wustl.edu/undergrad/engineering/computerscience/minor-bioinformatics/), which combines studies in biology and computer science.

 Once you declare your interest in medicine, you will be assigned a pre-med advisor in your primary school.
 That advisor will make sure you stay on track to be ready for the MCAT and for medical school.

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/72">Discussions View</a></span>

 ---